Candarli, Duygu (PhD alumna)

 My doctoral research, which combined the corpus linguistics methods and qualitative research methods, investigated phraseology in first and second language academic writing and provided new insights into developmental patterns of phraseology in different contexts.

 I am currently a lecturer in Language Education at the University of Dundee.
 I now supervise MEd dissertations and PhD theses in language education.
 My recent publications include work on a longitudinal study of multi-word constructions in L2 academic writing and changes in L2 writers’ self-reported metalinguistic knowledge of lexical phrases.

-It is a great feeling to be a part of the doctoral community of the LTE group!
-This blog is a wonderful opportunity to learn from other PhD students and reflect on our experiences.
+It is a great feeling to be a part of the LTE community!
+This blog is a wonderful opportunity to learn from each other and reflect on our experiences.

 Candarli, D. (2020).
 A longitudinal study of multi-word constructions in L2 academic writing: the effects of frequency and dispersion.
 Reading and Writing: An Interdisciplinary Journal, 1-33. https://doi.org/10.1007/s11145-020-10108-3